Memorable Manitobans: James Henry Ashdown (1844-1924)

 In 1910 Ashdown was listed by the Winnipeg Telegram as one of Winnipeg’s 19 millionaires.
 He was a founding member of the St. Charles Country Club, in 1905, and was also a member of the Manitoba Club.
 He was a Director of the Great-West Life Assurance Company from 1892 to 1900, and a Director of the Northern Crown Bank in 1911.
 In 1907, Ashdown was elected mayor of Winnipeg and served for two years before being replaced by William Sanford Evans.
 Winnipeg was hit by a recession in 1907, as an indirect consequence of the Wall Street panic in that year, with construction hardest hit during that period.
 Ashdown travelled to Montreal, New York and London with hopes of selling bonds in order to payoff large loans from the banks but was unsuccessful.
 Various developments within the city such as the Louise Bridge construction, a gas plant and a hydroelectric plant at Pointe de Bois would have to be postponed until better times.

-Ashdown died on 5 April 1924 but the firm he founded remained in family ownership until 1971.
+He died on 5 April 1924 and was buried in the St. John's Cathedral Cemetery.
+The firm he founded remained in family ownership until 1971.
 He is commemorated by Ashdown Street in Winnipeg, and Ashdown Hall at the University of Winnipeg.
 There are scattered papers held at the Archives of Manitoba.

 The Leading Financial, Business & Professional Men of Winnipeg, published by Edwin McCormick, Photographs by T. J. Leatherdale, Compiled and printed by Stone Limited, c1913. [copy available at the Archives of Manitoba]